clayrichardson/monkey_king/README.md

 ```

 ## Combine them all
-You can use combine the directive in a LISP-like syntax to create more poweful usages:
+You can combine the directive in a LISP-like syntax to create more poweful usages:

 ####Example: